Find Trade Colleges

 Full Allied Health & Medical Assisting Services at Bishop State Community College Report

 Jefferson State Community College ranked #8 on this year’s Most Popular Allied Health Services Associate Degree Trade Schools in Alabama list.
-Jeff State is a medium-sized public school located in the medium-sized city of Birmingham.
+Jeff State is a medium-sized public school located in the midsize city of Birmingham.

 Of the 15 students majoring in medical assisting at Jeff State, 33% are male and 67% are female.